Ancurio/mkxp/README.md

 + **Start/Select (Options/Share, Menu/Back, Plus/Minus)**: macOS Catalina 10.15+
 + **Home (Guide, PS)**: macOS Big Sur 11.0+

 Technically, while SDL itself might support these buttons, the keybinding menu had to be rewritten in Cocoa in a hurry, as switching away from native OpenGL broke the original keybinding menu.
-(ANGLE is used instead, to prevent crashing on Apple Silicon releases of macOS, and to help mkxp switch to Metal in the future)
+(ANGLE is used instead, to prevent crashing on Apple Silicon releases of macOS, and to help mkxp switch to Metal)

 ## Fonts